mvysny/mvysny.github.io/_posts/2019-1-25-why-is-my-app-slow.md

 So, looking at your GC eating up 30% or more of your CPU is a sign that the app is running out of memory.
 Either increase the `-Xmx` of your server, or you really need to memory-profile your server.

+You can use [webmon](https://github.com/mvysny/webmon) to embed a tiny JVM monitoring tool into your app; then you can look at the GC CPU usage, to check if it is constantly anything above 10-15%.

 ## 90% Memory Usage